Fondue has been around us for a very long time.

 5. Individual-Sized Pot

-It’s actually a perfect size for yourself or a small group of people.
-If you have a crowd to feed, then you should go for pot sets that can hold at least 3-quart of fondues in it.
+These types of individual containers can hold 12-ounce fondues in them.
+That is the perfect size for yourself or a small group of people.
+If you have a crowd to feed, you should go for pot sets that can hold at least 3-quart fondues.

 Final Words